joopringelberg/perspectives-react/README.md

 &nbsp;| Needs a rolinstance | Needs a contextinstance
 --- | --- | ---
-**Passes a rolinstance** |RolBinding, InverseRoleBinding | Rollen, ExternalRole, InternalRole **Passes a contextinstance** |ContextOfRole, BoundContext | Context **Provides values of Properties** | View | ViewOnExternalRole, ViewOnInternalRole, ExternalViewOfBoundContext, InternalViewOfBoundContext
+**Passes a rolinstance** |RolBinding, InverseRoleBinding | Rollen, ExternalRole **Passes a contextinstance** |ContextOfRole, BoundContext | Context **Provides values of Properties** | View | ViewOnExternalRole, ExternalViewOfBoundContext

 *Examples*
   1. `Context` is in the middle row and so provides a Context (it is in the column **Needs a contextinstance**.
 So if you make it the root of your Component tree, you'll have to provide the fully qualified id of a Context instance).
 Notice that `Context` merely passes on the props it receives.
 It is meant to be the root of a Component tree, that you anchor to a Context instance whose fully qualified ID you enter as an attribute.

   2. What can be inside a `Context` Component?
-Everything in the column **Needs a contextinstance**, so: `Rollen`, `ExternalRole`, `Context` (but this is rather pointless), `ViewOnExternalRole`, `ViewOnInternalRole`, `ExternalViewOfBoundContext` and `InternalViewOfBoundContext`.
+Everything in the column **Needs a contextinstance**, so: `Rollen`, `ExternalRole`, `Context` (but this is rather pointless), `ViewOnExternalRole` and `ExternalViewOfBoundContext`.

   3. Where can we use `BoundContext`?
 It is in the column **Needs a rolinstance**, so we can put it inside anything that provides a Rol.
 In other words, everything in the row **Passes a rolinstance**: `RolBinding`, `InverseRoleBinding`, `Rollen`, and `ExternalRole`.

 *A word on compositions*.
-The Components `BoundContext`, `ExternalViewOfBoundContext` and `InternalViewOfBoundContext` are *compositions* of other (more elementary) Components.
+The Components `BoundContext` and `ExternalViewOfBoundContext` are *compositions* of other (more elementary) Components.
 They are here for convenience.
 However, use them with care as they expect specific conditions.
 Take `BoundContext` as an example.
 It is a composition of `RolBinding` followed by `ContextOfRole`.
 The name suggests that you'll end up with a Context and as such it is put in the row **Provides Context** above.
 However, this will only be correct if, indeed, the Role is bound to the ExternalRole of a Context!
 You, as programmer, are responsible for guaranteeing that semantics.

 Name | Composition (f <<< g is f after g)
 --- | ---
 BoundContext | ContextOfRole <<< RolBinding
 ExternalViewOfBoundContext | View <<< RolBinding
-InternalViewOfBoundContext | ViewOnInternalRole <<< ContextOfRole <<< RolBinding

 ### Context
 The `Context` Component provides a root for a container component hierarchy.
 This Component need not be nested in any other container.